dbeurive/rbac/README.md

 # API overview

-## construct($inToLevelRole)
+## construct($inHierarchyOrTopRole)

 Construct a new hierarchy of roles.

+The argument `$inHierarchyOrTopRole` may be a string or an array.

-The argument `$inToLevelRole` represents the name of the role a the top of the hierarchy.
+* If `$inHierarchyOrTopRole` is a string: it represents the name of the role a the top of the hierarchy.
+* If `$inHierarchyOrTopRole` is an array: it represents the entire hierarchy.

 ## addSubRole($inRole)